purplecode/contributions/README.md

 contributions
 =====================

-Shows git project contributions in a form of stacked area chart.
-Each project separately and total summary.
+Shows git project contributions in a form of stacked area charts for multiple projects and branches.
+Statistics are fetched from locally cloned repositories.
+Results are cached and reloaded every half an hour.
+Results can be filtered out by contributors.

+Flexible and programmable configuration allows you to adjust user ids, filter commits or even create your own authentication mechanism.

 Usage
 =====